thecodingdad/ha-xtool/docs/PROTOCOL.md

 ### Push events

-Push frames arrive on the `instruction` WS without a matching `requestId`.
+Push frames arrive on the `instruction` WS without a `transactionId` and without `type:"response"`.
 Frame schema:

 ```json
 {